 The Rhetoric of Persuasion

 A study of the methods of persuasion: logical and emotional appeals and trustworthiness, ways of structuring arguments, and persuasive style.
 Students will learn to create and critique arguments on a variety of subjects.
-Prerequisites: sophomore class standing or permission of instructor.
-(4 credits)
+Prerequisites: sophomore class standing and ENG184 or ACT English score of 30 or above (SAT 680 or higher), or permission of instructor.
+(4credits; alternate years, consult department)

 PHI 200BR -

 (4 credits, alternate years, consult department)(IGE option under Belief and Reason) An investigation of some of the main philosophical questions about ethics, such as the following: Does morality depend on religion?
 Is morality relative to culture?
 Why should I be moral?
 How do we go about answering moral questions?
 Is there a "theory" of morality?
 If so, what does that theory look like?

 (4 credits)(IGE option under Self and Society) A broad survey of the major political and governmental institutions in the United States, this course examines how citizens attempt to influence their government and how the government responds.
 The course also develops the foundations for a biblical perspective on the role of government and the task of citizens.